Healthdirect Free Australian health advice you can count on.

 The aim is to tighten the support tissues of your bladder and remove the bulge in your vagina.

-If you have only a mild prolapse, your doctor will usually recommend that you have an anterior repair only after you have tried simple treatments.
+If you have a mild prolapse, your doctor will usually only suggest that you have an anterior repair after you have tried simple treatments.
+These include the following:

 Alternatively, you can choose to have no treatment and monitor your symptoms.